normai/purpleterms/README.md

 <a name="vision"></a>
 ## Vision

-A terminal seems a nice toy today.
-But still you see e.g. in Windows many system tasks not being available from Explorer, only from console.
+A terminal seems a toy today.
+But still e.g. in Windows many system tasks are not available from Explorer, only from console.
 Why?
- Because computers do communicate in terms of commands.
-Even quantum computers.
+ Because computers natively do communicate in terms of commands.

-The word **console** I find an even more concise designation for a terminal, because the word carries the term 'solid' in it.
-A console represents the system.
-A console must be reliable under all circumstances.
+The word **console** I find an even more concise designation than 'terminal', because it carries the term 'solid' in it.
+A console represents the system, it must be reliable under all circumstances.
 If it wobbles, the system breaks.

-Of course, from such solid state, Termjnal is far away.
-But this is the direction to look.
+Of course, Termjnal may never reach such solid state.
+Nevertheless shall this be the direction to look.
+And as for guideline keywords, the top one shall stay '*dead simple*' from Terminal.js original slogan.

-Last not least, imagine speach recognition applied, and suddenly further interesting aspects appear.
+Last not least, imagine speach recognition applied, and suddenly further interesting aspects show up.

 <a name="usage"></a>
 ## Usage